hgrranzi/eval_expression/README.md

 ## Description

 This programm takes as argument a characters string representing an arithmetic expression and prints its calculated result.
+The calculation can be done with integer values only.

 <table>
   <tr>